 - Risk of battery overheating or explosion.
-Do not leave your car unattended.
+Do not leave the car unattended.

 Follow these instructions to charge a Volvo battery.

-- Remove the emergency key from your Volvo keyfob.
+- Remove the emergency key from the Volvo keyfob.

 - Use the emergency key to open the driver's door.

 - Pull the hood release and open the hood.

 Locate the battery in the engine bay and remove the cover.Connect the Red clamp (+) from your charger to the positive battery terminal.Connect the negative lead to a ground, such as a strut tower bolt.
 Find a good ground location for the negative terminal of the battery charger.
 You can attach it to a large bolt connected to the chassis or a part of the frame that is clean and dirt-free.
 Don't attach to the negative battery terminal as this could cause an explosion.
 Do not connect directly to the battery's negative post.

 If your Volvo has the battery in the trunk, you will have a positive connection in the engine bay, near the fuse box (by the driver's strut tower), where you can connect the red (+) clamp from the battery charger.Lift the cover to expose the positive post.Use an unpainted bolt on the frame to connect the negative (-).
 It could be a strut tower bolt or a ground connection on the frame.

 - Connect your smart charge to a power outlet.